 One thing to keep an eye on is that your shins, knees, and thighs stay parallel to each other and don’t cave in.
 This will make the practice more effective and will help you feel the benefits of this pose almost instantly.

 Utkatasana is a great stamina-building exercise and is also good for toning your whole body, especially the legs and abdomen.

-There are various ways of using this pose.
-It can be used in a sun salutation sequence as a transition between Uttanasana and Tadasana.
+There are various ways of applying this pose.
+It can be performed in a sun salutation sequence as a transition between Uttanasana and Tadasana.
 In this case, the pose is typically only held for one or two breaths.

 You can also stay in this pose for longer periods of time and/or combine it with a twist in which you take your hands to prayer and hook your elbow to the opposing knee.
 This way you’ll be able to work on building resilience in your leg muscles and on preparing yourself for more strenuous standing or leg-balancing postures.
-Incorporating a twist will allow you to work on developing multiple parts of the body simultaneously (not just the legs but also the spine) and will improve your sense of balance and concentration as you focus on keeping your legs and hips aligned despite the shift of your body.
+Incorporating a twist will allow you to work on developing multiple parts of the body simultaneously (not just the legs but also the spinal and abdominal muscles) and will improve your sense of balance and concentration as you focus on keeping your legs and hips aligned despite the shift in your body.